It’s no secret that one of the factors that Google uses to rank web pages is the strength of the links on a website.

 Both internal and external on-page links are important factors used to determine content quality.
-Internal links point to content on your website while external links point to related content (that reinforces your content) on another website.
-But by far the most important type of link is the backlink.
+Internal links point to content on your website, while external links point to related content (reinforcing your content) on another website.
+But by far, the most important type of link is the backlink.

 What is a backlink?

 A backlink is a link from another website to yours.
-SEO consultants refer to this as “link juice”.
-The higher quality that the content is that the link is coming from, the better the link juice will be it passes onto your website.
+SEO consultants sometimes refer to this as “link juice”(some SEOs hate the term).
+The higher quality that the content is that the link is coming from, the better the authority or link juice will be passed onto your website.

 Getting quality backlinks is one of the hardest jobs in SEO.
-Sure, you can enlist a service to buy a bunch of low-quality links on really bad websites but those links will pass very little if any link juice.
+Sure, you can enlist a service to buy many low-quality links on awful websites, but those links will pass very little if any link juice.

 Follow Vs. Nofollow, What’s the difference?

-When considering backlinks there are two main types of links to be concerned with, Follow and Nofollow.
+When considering backlinks, there are two main types of links concerned with, Follow and Nofollow.
 So what’s the big difference?

-A Nofollow link tells the search engines explicitly to not follow the link or to ignore it as it relates to the content on-page.
+A Nofollow link tells the search engines explicitly not to follow the link or ignore it related to the content on-page.

-A Follow link in the kind of backlink we are looking for.
+A Follow link is the kind of backlink we are looking for.
 It tells the search engine to go to the link and index the information on that page.

-Google has said that it may use a site’s Nofollow links to help it understand the content better but that it plays a minimal role in your actual SERP ranking.
+Google has said that it may use a site’s Nofollow links to understand the content better but that it plays a minimal role in your actual SERP ranking.